NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 # END NEW
    ```

-## Step 7.2: ValueItem Class
+### Step 7.2: ValueItem Class

-Next, we will add a new Manipulator Item class, which we will name `ValueItem`, like so:
+Next, you will add a new Manipulator Item class, which you will name `ValueItem`, like so:

 ```python
 ...